-The Guardian Council's purpose is to ensure that Yoti seeks to do the right thing, and is transparent about what Yoti is doing and why.
+The Guardian Council's purpose is to help ensure that Yoti seeks to do the right thing, and is transparent about what Yoti is doing and why.

 Yoti is committed to being a global industry leader and becoming the world's trusted digital identity platform, enabling people to prove their identity and age whilst building trust between users and organisations.
-The Guardian Council holds Yoti to account, driving transparency, bringing substantial professional expertise and acting as a moral voice in the delivery of Yoti's services.
+The Guardian Council holds Yoti to account, driving transparency, bringing substantial professional expertise and guiding Yoti in the delivery of its services.